asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Additional Resources

-Here are a few resources to learn more about mob programming.
+Here are a few resources to learn more about mob programming:

-* Inventor of Mob Programming, [Woody Zuill's website](http://zuill.us/WoodyZuill/)
+* [Mob Programming - A Whole Team Approach](https://www.agilealliance.org/resources/experience-reports/mob-programming-agile2014/) - Woody Zuill, creator of Mob Programming
 * Woody's [mobprogramming.org](http://mobprogramming.org/) website
 * [A Day of Mob Programming - 2012](https://www.youtube.com/watch?v=p_pvslS4gEI) - A time-lapse video of mob programming at Hunter Industries
-* [A Day of Mob Programming - 2016](https://www.youtube.com/watch?v=dVqUcNKVbYg) - Catch up with Hunter Industries four years later to see how mob programming has changed the organization in another time lapse video
+* [A Day of Mob Programming - 2016](https://www.youtube.com/watch?v=dVqUcNKVbYg) - Catch up with Hunter Industries four years later to see how mob programming has changed the organization in another time-lapse video